 Bass Diffusion Model Equation

 Mature market strategies

 Most organizations find themselves in mature markets, fiercely battling competitors for every customer.
-In these situations, innovation is the key to getting onto a high growth onramp.
+In these situations, innovation is the key to getting onto a high-growth onramp.
 You have to look every which way you can to innovate.
-Innovate your core product or service offering to be differentiated in the market, innovate to expand the existing market potential, or find new markets or use cases to apply your product or services too.
+Innovate your core product or service offering to be differentiated in the market, innovate to expand the existing market potential, or find new markets or use cases to apply your product or services to.
 In the end, some company in a mature market typically figures out how to innovate, create new customer value, and create a new adoption curve to ride a new wave of growth.

 The ultimate reinvention of a company is to create a new adoption curve in a mature market.
 Fast food is a mature market that is in constant reinvention with new mini-adoption curves.
 Every year, many new concepts are disrupting the status quo.
 Chipotle, Panera, Panda Express and so many more have innovated their way to high growth in a slow-growth mature market.
-One of my favorite innovation stories is Panda Express, which created a cost advantage by using dark meat chicken in the majority of their food when dark meat chicken was substantially less in cost given the 1990s craze in and high demand of all-white meat chicken.
-To hide the dark meat, they simply breaded it and called it Orange Chicken and voila a growth story for the ages.
+One of my favorite innovation stories is Panda Express, which created a cost advantage by using dark meat chicken in the majority of their food when dark meat chicken was substantially less in cost given the 1990s craze and high demand for all-white meat chicken.
+To hide the dark meat, they simply breaded it and called it Orange Chicken, and voila a growth story for the ages.